Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 backslope topography dialog

-4. Select OK and close the Backslope Topography dialog.
+4. Click OK and close the Backslope Topography dialog.

-7. Select Soil > Soil Conditions > Define Soil Properties define soil properties icon in the toolbar.
+8. Select Soil > Soil Conditions > Define Soil Properties define soil properties icon

 Retained